• Skip to primary navigation

 How to make frost on a can

-Fill the tin can about half full with ice and add some salt and water.
+Fill the tin can about half full with ice and add 2 tablespoons of salt and water.

 How does frost form?